FREE PALESTINE!

 Jessica (Weber) Patterson

-For the past four years, I have been living between Donegal and Belfast, continuing a creative and socially engaged journey that began over a decade ago in Berlin.
-I moved to the city in 2011, immersing myself in its vibrant arts scene while working as a freelance photographer, photojournalist, and photo editor for various media outlets and newspapers.
-In 2019, I joined Stattlab, a screen print lab, where I deepened my exploration of printing and photographic techniques, discovering new ways to merge image-making with tactile, hands-on processes.
-I continue to develop this approach today as a member of the Belfast Print Workshop.
+For the past five years, I have been living between Donegal and Belfast, continuing a creative and socially engaged journey that began over a decade ago in Berlin.
+I moved to the city in 2011, immersing myself in its vibrant arts scene while working as a freelance photojournalist, photo editor and collage artist for various media outlets and newspapers.
+In 2019, I joined Stattlab, a screen print lab, where I deepened my understanding of collaborate work and further exploration of printing and photographic techniques, discovering new ways to merge image-making with tactile, hands-on processes.
+I continue to develop these techniques today as a member of the Belfast Print Workshop.